Mosquito Squadron

 Mosquito Squadron is a 1969 British war film made by Oakmont Productions, directed by Boris Sagal and starring David McCallum.
-The raid echoes Operation Jericho, a combined RAF–Maquis raid which freed French prisoners from Amiens jail in which the Mosquitos took part.
+The raid echoes Operation Jericho, a combined RAF–Maquis raid which freed French prisoners from Amiens prison in which the Mosquitos took part.

 Plot

 The Royal Air Force (RAF) begins attacking German V-1 flying bomb installations in early summer of 1944.
-The de Havilland Mosquito fighter-bomber aircraft of Squadron Leader David "Scotty" Scott (David Buck) is shot down during a low-level bombing raid on a V-1 launching site.
-Scott and his navigator/bomb-aimer are killed.
-Following the raid, his wingman and friend, then-Flight Lieutenant (later insignia Royal Canadian Air Force squadron leader) Quint Munroe (David McCallum) comforts Scott's wife, Beth (Suzanne Neve), and a romance soon develops, rekindling one that they had had years earlier.
+When the de Havilland Mosquito fighter-bomber of Squadron Leader David "Scotty" Scott (David Buck) is shot down during a low-level bombing raid on a V-1 launching site, Scott and his navigator/bomb-aimer are assumed to have been killed.
+His wingman and friend, then-Flight Lieutenant (later Royal Canadian Air Force squadron leader) Quint Munroe (David McCallum) comforts Scott's wife, Beth (Suzanne Neve), and rekindle a romance from years earlier.

-After nearly losing his own life on a photographic reconnaissance mission over the Château de Charlon in Northern France, Munroe, under orders from Air Commodore Hufford (Charles Gray), is tasked to lead an attack against the château using a Barnes Wallis-type land-use "bouncing bomb" (referred to as Highball).
-Following the reported capture and assumed torture by the Gestapo of a French Maquis resistance fighter, Allied prisoners, including a very-much-alive Scott and other shot-down RAF airmen, are held as "human shields" to thwart a raid.
-This is seen in a disturbing film dropped by a Luftwaffe Messerschmitt Bf 109 fighter that, in tandem with others, bombed and strafed the airfield, killing a number of RAF personnel.
+After a dangerous photo-reconnaissance mission over the Château de Charlon in Northern France, Munroe is ordered by Air Commodore Hufford (Charles Gray) to lead an attack against the château using a Highball type bouncing bomb).
+When Luftwaffe Messerschmitt Bf 109 fighters bomb and strafe his airfield, they drop a film showing captured Gestapo prisoners, including a French Maquis resistance fighter and Allied prisoners, including Scott, are being held at the chateau as "human shields" to prevent their attack.

-The Royal Air Force target is a tunnel leading to an underground Nazi factory on the château grounds, where new "V-3" long-range, multi-stage rockets are being constructed.
-The prisoners are held in the chapel during Sunday morning mass to concentrate them in one location.
-This is part of a coordinated attack that will allow French Maquis resistance fighters to get them out, once a Mosquito has used a Highball bomb to blow a hole in the outer wall closest to the chapel.
-But not before Father Belaguere (Michael Anthony), a Catholic priest and Maquis agent, is killed by an enraged German army officer, Leutnant Schack (Vladek Sheybal), for refusing to order the airmen back to their cells.
-The prisoners disarm Schack, pushing him outside, and stay holed-up inside when the RAF begins the raid.
+The mission proceeds, aimed at a tunnel to an underground Nazi factory on the château grounds where new "V-3" long-range, multi-stage rockets are being constructed.
+The prisoners, held in the chapel during Sunday morning mass, are concentrated in a single location and the RAF has coordinated with French resistance fighters to evacuate the prisoners after a Mosquito uses a Highball bomb to blow a hole in the wall closest to the chapel.
+However, Father Belaguere (Michael Anthony), a Catholic priest and resistance agent, is killed by an enraged German army officer, Oberleutnant Schack (Vladek Sheybal), for refusing to order the airmen back to their cells.
+The prisoners disarm Schack, push him outside, and barricade themselves in the chapel.